Skip to Content

 Shein, Temu, UMG, Warner, Sony, and Verizon.
 You may have recently seen these names in the news.
 E-commerce retailer Temu and fashion giant Shein are trading accusations of unfair competition and copyright infringement, while music labels such as UMG, Warner, and Sony are suing Verizon for “encouraging” subscribers to commit copyright infringement.
 These high-profile legal battles highlight the ongoing challenges companies face in protecting intellectual property rights in the digital age.
 It also underscores the importance of understanding copyright laws and regulations in order to avoid costly litigation.

 So, what is copyright infringement?
-Today, we’ll discuss what copyright infringement is and how to address it.
+Today, we will discuss what copyright infringement is and how to address it.

 Understanding Copyright Infringement